juditacs/paper-notes/segmentation.md

 - CRF for Chinese (Sutantayawalee and Supnithi, 2017)

-# Cross-lingualWord Segmentation andMorpheme Segmentation as Sequence Labelling
+## Cross-lingual Word Segmentation and Morpheme Segmentation as Sequence Labelling

-## Yan Shao
+### Yan Shao

 MLP 2017, highest ranking solution for all languages.
 Used biRNN-CRF and ensemble decoding.